laanwj/k210-sdk-stuff/README.md

 Other projects
 ==============

-Some other interesting K210-based projects and demos:
+Some interesting K210-based projects and demos by other people:

 - [accelerometer](https://github.com/GitJer/Some-Sipeed-MAIX-GO-k210-stuff/tree/master/src/accelerometer) - Example of using the MSA300 accelerometer on the MAIX Go board, by GitJer